dylanberry03/Gartic-Phone-Drawing-Bot/ReadMeToKnowHowToMakeItWork.md

 tap your 'K' key to start drawing (Try not to move your mouse around)

-for second drawings and on you repeat the same steps but you do not have to run the code again you will go to the image same as before but this time you will not have to tap 'W' you will have to position cursor and tap 'O' and so on
+for second drawings and on you repeat the same steps but you do not have to run the code again you will go to the image same as before but this time you will not have to tap 'M' you will have to position cursor and tap 'O' and so on